GhooTS/GTScriptableVariable/README.md

   You can create more game event types with [Class Creator](class-creator) or from code.

 ### Creating game events
-All `Game Events` can be create from project context mene
+All `Game Events` can be create from project context menu
 > Variables path : Create > ScriptableVars > Events

 ## Game Event Triggers